rkilchmn/openedai-whisper-ipex-llm/README.md

 Docker support
 --------------

-NOT implemented yet for OpenVino
+NOT implemented yet for IPEX-LLM

 You can run the server via docker like so: